allegheny-computer-science-203-s2021/pytest-runtime-and-report/README.md

 ## Introduction

-[Pytest Runtime and Report])(https://test.pypi.org/project/runtime-and-report/0.0.1/) is a pytest plugin that sorts the pytests by runtime and then executes them from shortest to longest.
+[Pytest-Runtime-and-Report](https://test.pypi.org/project/runtime-and-report/0.0.1/) is a pytest plugin that sorts the pytests by runtime and then executes them from shortest to longest.
 It also produces a csv file with the results from running the test cases.

 ## Objectives